You are here

 Other observations

 The majority of vehicles crossing the border had Ukrainian licence plates issued in the Luhansk region, or Russian Federation licence plates.
-A significant number of vehicles with “LPR” plates were also observed crossing the border in both directions on a daily basis, as were vehicles with German and Lithuanian licence plates.
+A significant number of vehicles with “LPR” plates were also observed crossing the border in both directions on a daily basis.
+In addition, cars with licence plates from Georgia, Belarus and Lithuania were also noted.

 [1] Based on data received from the Regional Representation of the Ministry of Foreign Affairs of the Russian Federation